Master-r-dev/NetwrixTest/README.md

 ### Setup
 This app uses Laravel .
 Set up guide: https://gist.github.com/tooinfinity/1e05c33248bc7c7f228b38510ec7298a This app uses MySQL.
+To use something different, open up config/Database.php and change the default driver.
-Download XAMPP ,configure it,start module Apache and MySQL add your db credentials(database, username and password) to the .env file and rename it to .env
+To use MySQL, make sure you install it, setup a database and then add your db credentials(database, username and password) to the .env.example file and rename it to .env
 ### Migrations
 To create all the nessesary tables and columns, run the following
 ```